 Muted tones of pink like salmon are perfect for creating a relaxing bedroom and the shades work particularly well in modern interiors.
 You can add deeper hues of coral pink and terracotta, along with a splash of contrasting denim blue to create a crisp clean look.

-The example above shows that a feminine pink shade doesn’t have to look girly or childlike.
+The example above shows that a feminine pink shade doesn’t have to look girly or childlike and can be used in a grown up pink bedroom.
 We love the soft, tranquil feel this shade provides and how well it pairs with the bold white accents and pastel blue shown throughout the room.
 Pairing light pink with pale shades of blue will create a calming atmosphere in your bedroom.

 Bright florals on a dark background